 Spray Foam Insulation.

-While fiberglass batts and loose fill materials represent economical approaches to achieving a respectable R Value, an even better option is spray foam insulation – a truly exceptional product in both old and new homes.
-Spray foam not only offers all the benefits of creating high thermal resistance in a building’s envelope, it also serves the added purpose of air sealing all the cracks and holes in a home’s air barrier where leaks lead to costly and uncomfortable air infiltration.
-Additionally, it expands to fill hidden corners and hard-to-reach angles where batt and loose fill insulation may not be an option.
-Furthermore, spray foam insulation also provides excellent soundproofing, making a home not only more efficient and comfortable, but quieter as well.
+While fiberglass batts and loose-fill materials represent economical approaches to achieving a respectable R-Value, an even better option is spray foam insulation – a truly exceptional product in both old and new homes.
+Spray foam not only offers all the benefits of creating high thermal resistance in a building’s envelope, but it also serves the added purpose of air sealing all the cracks and holes in a home’s air barrier where leaks lead to costly and uncomfortable air infiltration.
+Additionally, it expands to fill hidden corners and hard-to-reach angles where batt and loose-fill insulation may not be an option.
+Furthermore, spray foam insulation also provides excellent soundproofing, making a home not only more efficient and comfortable but quieter as well.

 While the extremes of winter are the most common times for homeowners to show an interest in improving a home’s thermal envelope and airtightness, it’s important to remember that better insulation and lower infiltration have year-round benefits.
 If your heating or cooling bills seem high, or if you’re just tired of being uncomfortable in certain rooms of your home, improved insulation and a tighter home are terrific first steps in achieving the efficient, comfortable home you deserve.